Corrade/krunker-maps/guide/README.md

     - Solution: vary the height of platforms so that players can't jump to previous ones
     - Solution: block the direction in which the player would launch themselves after building up speed
 - Unintended jumping
-    - Solution: add a low ceiling, although note that this still leaves the potential to perform headhitters
+    - Solution: add a low ceiling, although note that this enables headhitters
     - Solution: block the player with a teleporter that returns them to the start of the level
 - Unintended slipping
     - Solution: add a lip to the platform